-Students under our daycare
+Students under our day care programme

 was born in 1989 in the nearby village into a family with three older brothers.
 She was unwanted and her mother had tried to abort her.
 When she first came to the “Old Playground” she was about 3.5 years old and was not able to walk because of severe undernourishment.
 She was weak and constantly ill.
-Over the years she has needed a lot of health care for all kinds of diseases including tuberculosis.
-Since 2003 we were able to offer day care and lunch which helped her to stabilize in her health.
+Over the years she has needed a lot of healthcare for all kinds of diseases including tuberculosis.
+Since 2003 we were able to offer day care and lunch which helped to stabilize her health.
 Nagammal was our first child with hearing impairment.
 At that time, we had no experience with hearing aids and speech therapy.
 It was a long process until Nagammal finally received her first hearing aids when she was around 5 years old.
-For the testing and purchasing, we had to go to Chennai which was at that time a 4-5 hours drive on terrible roads.
-Nagammal is mentally fine but is very shy.
+For the testing and purchasing, we had to go to Chennai which was at that time a 4-5 hour drive on terrible roads.
+Nagammal is cognitively fine but is very shy.
 She has profited most from our program over the years.
 Selvi taught her reading and writing at Deepam, although she is not able to talk properly because she got her hearing aid too late and had no family support.
 We have taught Nagammal various handicrafts such as embroidery, greeting cards design and candle-making.
 Meanwhile Nagammal is much more confident and became a great help with the smaller children.
 At Deepam Nagammal feels safe and well respected.
 We have an agreement with her parents that Nagammal can stay at Deepam for continuous health-care and as a helper.
 She has her own saving account where we put a monthly contribution for her future needs.

 was born in 1982 and from 1992 came to our “Old Playground”.
 He was a shy, weak-looking boy who never talked much.
 Ramesh’s father has died of tuberculosis in 1994 and had infected Ramesh who was treated with long courses of medication for tuberculosis in 1995 and 1997.
 Ramesh was delayed in his development and often sick with bronchitis and fever.
 One doctor once told us that Ramesh has the lungs of a very old man.
 At school he was irregular and not much interested in education.
 In 1996 he finally dropped out of school and joined Deepam.
 When he became older Ramesh started helping one of his brothers who is a carpenter.
 We were happy that the family took responsibility for Ramesh but often we saw him hanging out in the village.
 In 2010, when he was already 28 years old, his mother brought him unexpectedly back to Deepam.
 Ramesh was obviously very unwell with swollen feet, bad skin and had hardly any teeth left.
 We were reluctant to take him back after so many years and so we made it a condition that he first go for a health check-up.
 The haemoglobin level of Ramesh’s blood was less than 5 mg and required iron injections for his anaemia.
 His mother confessed that he had consumed only sweetened milk-tea and white rice over a long period of time.
 We scolded her severely and gave her a detailed lesson on what is needed to eat in order to stay healthy.
 At Deepam Ramesh started eating healthy snacks and the midday meal and we watched that he did not throw away the vegetables and salad.
 Slowly we gave him little jobs to do and meanwhile he is part of our garden crew, sweeping leaves and taking care of watering and weeding.
 With thirty-six Ramesh was our oldest at Deepam.
 2018 in spring Ramesh was diagnosed with an aggressive skin cancer which had already infiltrated a big part of his tongue.
 The radio- and chemotherapy he received than was started too late.
 Sadly Ramesh has left his body in July.
 We are missing him!